MatteoTomasetto/OCP-DL-ROM/README.md

 import numpy as np

 # Generate or import the data matrices Y and U collecting optimal state and control snapshots, respectively, along with the corresponding scenario parameters MU
+# Define the number of parameters nparam, as well as the full-order state and control dimensions ny and nu

 # Initialize OCP object
 from dlroms.ocp import OCP